 It is segmented.
 Create profiles of your clients and write about each of them.
 It will help the reader see themselves in the protagonist and trust them.
 This approach does not only sell, it also helps the client to make the right choice.

 It is viral.
 We all like to share good stories with our friends, and this means quick distribution of the content and broadening the outreach.

 The Airbnb website features a section where users share their experience and impressions, encouraging others to try the service.
 Each story is incredibly exciting.
 Reading them, you get sucked into the situations, sympathize or rejoice with the author, laugh or sulk.
 It is such a simple concept, and yet it evokes lots of emotions.
 You feel like trusting each narrator and Airbnb in general.

-“Rules to live by” by Esquire are a wonderful example of positioning and recognizability of the brand, as well as of its virality.
-Short interviews with renown actors, historical figures, and scientists.
+“Rules to live by” by Esquire is a wonderful example of positioning and recognizability of the brand, as well as of its virality.
+Short interviews with renowned actors, historical figures, and scientists.
 Is there a single person who hasn’t read those?

 Lifeblood Agency team believes that story in its digital form is in need of some renovation.
 How can one bring reading to the next level?
 They offer a groundbreaking format: stories with flowing illustration.
 This approach makes “Fahrenheit 451” by Ray Bradbury a whole new story: clear memorable images appear, landscapes are brought to life… Very enjoyable.

 Engaging and absorbing stories portraying the value of products and services are created with the help of analytical work, lots of talent, and a clear goal in mind not only for the copywriter, but for the whole team working with the common objective.